backstage/backstage/docs/local-dev/cli-build-system.md

 ### Formatting

-The formatting setup lives completely within each Backstage application.
+The formatting setup lives completely within each Backstage application and is not part of the CLI.
 In an app created with `@backstage/create-app` the formatting is handled by [prettier](https://prettier.io/), but each application can those their own formatting rules and switch to a different formatter if desired.

 ### Linting